ShadowCodeCz/generic_design_patterns/README.md

 ### Examples
 The code shows minimum example.
 Note:
 * The subscriber has to implement `update()` method.
-Package contains `AdvancedSubscriber` class which add methods for subscribe and unsubscribe itself.
+The package contains `AdvancedSubscriber` class which add methods for subscribe and unsubscribe itself.

-* Publisher is created only for this example.
+* The publisher is created only for this example.
 Important is line where `notify()` method is called.

 * The example shows how to make subscription.
 It has to part string `message` and `subscriber` object.